rohan-g0re/Beat/docs/dev_changes.md

 2. **Open in Expo Go** (iOS/Android):
    - Scan QR code with camera (iOS) or Expo Go app (Android)

-3. **Bypass Authentication**:
+3. **Option A - Real Authentication** (Recommended):
+   - Wait for sign-in screen to load (up to 5 seconds)

+   **To Sign Up:**
+   - Tap "Create FitTracker account" button
+   - Fill in email, password, and confirm password
+   - Tap "Create account"
+   - Check your email for confirmation link (if email confirmation is enabled in Supabase)
+   - Return to sign-in screen and log in

+   **To Sign In:**
+   - Enter your email and password
+   - Tap "Sign in"
+   - App navigates to main tab bar

+4. **Option B - Developer Bypass** (Quick testing):
-   - Wait 3 seconds for loading (or until sign-in screen appears)
+   - Wait for sign-in screen to appear
    - Tap "FITTRACKER" logo **7 times** quickly
    - Tap "Bypass" in alert dialog
+   - Immediately see main app

-4. **Explore Tabs**:
+5. **Explore Tabs**:
    - Bottom tab bar should appear
    - Navigate between Home, Workouts, Statistics, Settings
    - Each shows placeholder "TODO" screen

 ### Expected Behavior
-- ✅ App loads within 3 seconds
+- ✅ App loads within 5 seconds
 - ✅ Sign-in screen appears with beautiful UI
+- ✅ Real authentication with Supabase works (if credentials valid)
-- ✅ Bypass works after 7 taps
+- ✅ Bypass works after 7 taps (for quick testing)
 - ✅ Tab bar navigation works
 - ⚠️ All screens show placeholder content